HeroTeamLdn/prismic-nextjs-theme-website/README.md

 You'll be directed through setup on the command line.

-> Always prefix the repo name with Hero Team initials eg `ht-`
+> Repositories must always be unique (like a domiain name) - so always prefix the repo name with Hero Team initials eg `ht-`

 Then log into Prismic in the browser and create some content within the repository you just created.